 Alrighty folks, story time.

 I love to do weird things like document my life on social media through photos, videos and text (unapologetic plug: follow me on insta, youtube, and tumblr @happyandhealthy96).
-You can often find me making food, eating food, taking pictures of food, talking to a camera, AND EXPLORING THE WORLD.
-I love nothing more than adventuring and seeing what this beautiful planet has to offer and teach us.
-Oh I also love cycling, nature, beautiful kind people, genuine smiles, PB&J sandwiches, reading (NERDS UNITE) and Netflix.
-Oh do I love Netflix.
+I love nothing more than adventuring and seeing what this beautiful planet has to offer and teach us, and doing so while connecting more in depth with ourselves, other beings, and our planet.
+I also love Brazilian Jiu Jitsu, nature, beautiful kind people, genuine smiles, vegan donuts, reading, and

 Now to get to my story... where to begin.